rbaumgar/monitor-demo-app/application-monitoring.md

 ## Check Custom Metrics

-Now if everything works fine we can expose the Custom Metrics which is provided by the Prometheus adapter and defined in ConfigMap.
-In our case *my_http_requests*
+Now if everything works fine, we can expose the Custom Metrics provided by the Prometheus adapter and defined in ConfigMap, which in our case is *my_http_requests*:

 ```shell
 # per service